-As an expert in team culture and sport psychology, Coach Buck consulted with the Brown men’s lacrosse team, helping them reach the 2016 NCAA Final Four, posting the best record in Brown’s history, and finishing the season with an unprecedented ranking of #3 in the country.
-He also consulted with Amherst College men’s lacrosse team during their run to the National Championship in 2019.
+An expert in team culture and mindset, Chris has consulted with college lacrosse teams who ultimately reached the NCAA National Championship and Final Four.
 Additionally, as a mental conditioning coach at the IMG Academies (Bradenton, FL), he consulted with athletes attending the Nick Bollettieri Tennis Academy, David Leadbetter Golf Academy, and the IMG Basketball, Baseball, and Soccer Academies.

 Christian is also certified to teach “Fearless Golf” – the research culmination of Dr. Gio Valiante which emphasizes the physiological effects of fear during competition.
 He's consulted with golfers on the Web.com Tour, PGA Canada Tour, Gateway Tour, and the college circuit.
 He has also worked with world-ranked Long Drive competitors.